MartinStev/VeterinaryClinic/README.md

 <h2><b>User's View</b></h2>

-<p>When logged into the system, users accessing the Owners tab can view a comprehensive list of all active clients in the system.
-For each client, they have the option to click the Details button, which opens a dedicated page displaying detailed information about the client, including their personal profile and associated pets.</p>
+<p>When logged into the system, users accessing the <b>Owners</b> tab can view a comprehensive list of all active clients in the system.
+For each client, they have the option to click the <b>Details</b> button, which opens a dedicated page displaying detailed information about the client, including their personal profile and associated pets.</p>

 ![Image](https://github.com/user-attachments/assets/69643f15-adad-45a3-b943-d41aca851180)

 ![Image](https://github.com/user-attachments/assets/39dea090-fc67-442d-87fa-124c58e7e3ac)

-<p>Users can view all vaccines and the pets that received them by clicking the Details button.</p>
+<p>Users can view all vaccines from the <b>Vaccines</b> tab and the pets that received them by clicking the <b>Details</b> button.</p>

 ![Image](https://github.com/user-attachments/assets/414e82f4-967e-4c51-8469-1cd784463e66)

 ![Image](https://github.com/user-attachments/assets/b1a0e967-92ad-44a7-8f3a-3753dd110c9f)

-<p>Users can view all pets in the system, with each pet displaying a Details button that reveals additional information, including the pet’s owner and a list of vaccinations the pet has received.</p>
+<p>Users can view all pets in the system from the <b>Pets</b> tab, with each pet displaying a Details button that reveals additional information, including the pet’s owner and a list of vaccinations the pet has received.</p>

 ![Image](https://github.com/user-attachments/assets/f56469ac-b655-4cd7-868a-6a4a8f4f7c43)